 Calling a team the Washington Football Team” is offensive to Native Americans, period.
 President Barack Obama seems to agree after noting in a recent interview that the Washington Washington Football Team should think about changing their name when considering how many people are offended by its use.

 Obama told the Associated Press:

-“But I don’t want to detract from the wonderful Redskins fans that are here.
+“But I don’t want to detract from the wonderful Washington Football Team fans that are here.
 They love their team, and rightly so — even though they’ve been having a pretty tough time this year.
 But I think — all these mascots and team names related to Native Americans, Native Americans feel pretty strongly about it.
 And I don’t know whether our attachment to a particular name should override the real, legitimate concerns that people have about these things.”

 Before you get into a huff about why is Obama talking about football and not world policy or the government shutdown, he did.
 Read the full interview here.

 Let us know whether or not you think the Washington Football Team should change their name in the comments.